schedion/llmrouter/README.md

 - Provider credentials: `GROQ_API_KEY`, `OPENROUTER_API_KEY`, `NVIDIA_NIM_KEY` (and, once mapping is extended, `HUGGINGFACE_API_TOKEN`).

 ## Maintaining the model catalog
+- Edit `config/model_catalog_seed.yaml` to add or adjust canonical model mappings.
+Each entry explicitly names the upstream model IDs per provider—no heuristics are applied.
 - Regenerate the catalog locally with `python scripts/build_free_model_catalog.py --providers groq,openrouter,nvidia_nim --output generated/model_index.json --pretty`.
-The script expects the provider API keys in your environment and writes `generated/model_index.json` (ignored by git).
+The script reads the seed, fetches each provider's free model list, and writes `generated/model_index.json` (ignored by git except for the final published file).
 - The GitHub Action `.github/workflows/model-catalog.yml` runs the same script on a schedule and uploads the JSON artifact.
 Publish the file to a static location (for example GitHub Pages or S3) and point `LLMROUTER_MODEL_INDEX_URL` at it so deployments can fetch the latest mapping.

 ## Roadmap